filip2cz/filip2cz/README.md

 # About me
 - I’m Filip Komárek
 - I’m interested in Linux and operating systems at all
-- I’m currently learning Bash, C# and Powershell scripts
+- I’m currently learning C#

 # Operating systems I can handle
 - Linux: I use it on my notebook and on servers